southwick-associates/dashboard-sa-template/github_vignettes/data-schema.md

 - Some fields might vary depending on the needs of individual states

 ### Schema for "cust":

+The combination of raw_cust_id and cust_period should uniquely identify each row in the table (i.e., a composite key).

 | Column Name | Description | Allowed Values | Categorical Codes | Column type | Notes | Key Status |
 | --- | --- | --- | --- | --- | --- | --- |